 The United States has emerged from the recession but for many it doesn’t feel like it.
 Consulting firm Right Management‘s 2011 survey of nearly 600 employees in a variety of jobs and industries indicated that 71% felt less secure in their jobs this year than last.
 Unemployment remains at 9.0%.
 This figure only considers those people actively job hunting.
 Those who have given up at least temporarily on finding a job swell this number.
 Hiring continues to be at a modest rate with the economy adding about 200,000 jobs monthly.
 Many college and high school students have experienced great difficulties in finding summer jobs in part due to federal, state and local government budget cuts.

 This is a cause for worry among some lab managers relying on contract work.
 Many employees worry as they have watched friends and family members get laid off and struggle to find new jobs.
 So even at laboratories spared layoffs worries about job security persist among staff members.
 Staff members see budget cuts in areas such as travel budgets, maintenance and food for staff events.
 With hiring limited at many labs, staff members are working harder because of increased workloads as business recovers.

 Dealing with the problem

 While lab managers can’t promise job security, they can ease staff members’ jitters.
-The best place to start is with one-on-one discussions with staff members about their career goals.
-Managers should emphasize the importance of accepting job assignments and taking advantage of company benefits that will help them improve their professional credentials.
+The best place to start is with one-on-one discussions with staff members about career goals.
+Emphasize the importance of taking on job assignments and taking advantage of company benefits that will help them improve their professional credentials.

 As part of this discussion, use the principle of cascading goals (http://labmanager.com/?articles.view/articleNo/3402/article/Performance-Reviews , http://www.labmanager.com/?articles.view/articleNo/3728/article/Competing-Priorities , http://www.labmanager.com/?articles.view/articleNo/4204/article/How-Lab-Managers-Can-Implement-Business-Strategies and http://www.labmanager.com/?articles.view/articleNo/4175/) to help your staff members understand how each fits into the department’s and the lab’s plans for achieving goals and strategies for success.